Usama098-svg/Car-Rental-System/README.md

 Payments: Tracks payment information, including the payment status and method used.

-<h3>Object-Oriented Design:</h3>

-The project is built using OOP principles to ensure modularity and maintainability:

-Classes: Represent entities like Customer, Car, Rental, and Payment.

-Encapsulation: Data is encapsulated within the classes, and appropriate methods are provided for accessing and manipulating the data.

-Inheritance and Polymorphism: Allows for future extensibility, such as adding different types of cars or rental plans.

 <h3>Technologies Used:</h3>

 Java: The primary programming language for implementing the system’s functionality.